 Plutarch, Lycurgus (selections)

 1. Unfortunately, few documents survive actually written by Spartans.
 Instead we have the interpretation of outsiders.
-What do these authors see as the positive aspects of Spartan society?
-Looking at each author individually, which values of Spartan culture do they especially praise or condemn.
+Which values of Spartan culture do these authors especially praise or condemn.
 Do these documents contradict in any way?

 2. Everyday Life in Athens (in

-Group 1 - Case I: Lysias - On the Killing of Eratosthenes
+Group 1 - On the Killing of Eratosthenes

 3. Democracy and Empire (2-3 pages)